 Finally, Réalisatrices Équitables is deeply concerned by women’s image in the media.
 To this end, RÉ seeks to heighten awareness in the media arts community with regards to reducing gender stereotypes by diversifying male and female characters written and brought to life by creators here and abroad.

 Since its inception, RÉ has published 3 studies (available free on pdf) on the prominence, career and impact of women directors on the screen.
 RÉ has written numerous briefs and addressed several elected assemblies and parliamentary committees.
 RÉ has presented its studies and proposed solutions and incentives for establishing equity for women directors to many elected officials and directors of cultural institutions in Québec and elsewhere in Canada.
 RÉ has also organized several events to promote and showcase women directors.
-Some of these include a Mireille Dansereau retrospective, an event dedicated to Italian documentary pioneer Cecilia Mangini, hosting 6 Mexican female directors and presenting their films, the publication of a beautiful book on Québec women feature film directors, a monthly film club, and the creation of the portal, LES DAMES DU DOC.
+Some of these include a Mireille Dansereau retrospective, an event dedicated to Italian documentary pioneer Cecilia Mangini, hosting 6 Mexican female directors and presenting their films, the publication of a beautiful book on Québec women feature film directors, a monthly film club, and the creation of the portal, Dames des vues.

 RÉ has also programmed films by Québec women directors for various international festivals (Mexico, Créteil, Florac).